November 22, 2024

 • Always extinguish candles before leaving the home or going to bed at night.

-• Keep trees well watered to prevent dry out.
-(This terrifying video demonstrates how quickly a dry tree can go up in flames.)
+• Keep trees well watered to prevent drying out.

 • Use no more than three light sets on any one extension cord.